- The distressed student protocol was developed as a guide for faculty, staff, and students in helping distressed or distressing students.

 - The case management team is comprised of campus leaders from various university departments who meet weekly to coordinate services for students.

-- The team is chaired by the Center for Health Education & Wellness Director and Case Management Coordinator, and is made up of leadership from the following departments:
+- The team is chaired by the Center for Health Education & Wellness Director and Assistant Director, and is made up of leadership from the following departments: